veenayagam/da_salary_estimator/README.md

 **Flask Productionization:** https://towardsdatascience.com/productionize-a-machine-learning-model-with-flask-and-heroku-8201260503d2

 ## Web Scraping
-In the project, web scraper github repo (above github link) was used to scrape 500 job postings from Malaysia glassdoor website.
-With each job, below are following features:
+In the project, the web scraper GitHub repo (above Github link) was used to scrape 500 job postings from Malaysia glassdoor website.
+With each job, below are the following features:
 *	Job title
 *	Rating
 *	Location